 “Imagine such a thing happening in England or the US,” Netanyahu thundered… “an MP or congressman supporting terrorists!”

-“Imagine such a thing happening in Britain or the US,” I would reply, “a law allowing three quarters of Parliament or Congress to evict the others!”
+“Imagine such a thing happening in Britain or the US,” I would reply, “a law allowing three-quarters of Parliament or Congress to evict the others!”

 Netanyahu was brought up in the US.
 He most surely has been taught there that democracy does not mean only the rule of the majority.
 Adolf Hitler was probably supported by the majority.
 Democracy means that the majority respects the rights of minorities.
-Including the right of free speech.
+Including the right to free speech.

-The right of free speech does not mean the right to express popular views.
+The right to free speech does not mean the right to express popular views.
 Popular views do not need any protection.
 Free speech means the right to utter views that are detested by almost everyone.
 It certainly means the right of minorities to express their views by peaceful means.
 And that is the crux of the matter.

 Everybody understands that the right of 90 to evict 30 is a threat to evict the Arabs from the Knesset.
 The “Arab” faction in the present Knesset comprises 13 members and will probably get larger in the next few elections.

 Jews have been minorities since the Babylonian exile, some 2500 years ago.
-All Jews have been minorities for some thousands of years.
+All Jews have been minorities for thousands of years.

 One would have believed that 80 generations are enough to learn how a state should behave towards minorities.

 Indeed, one could have believed that all the states of the world would be sending delegations to Israel to learn how minorities should be treated.
-The founder of Zionism, Theodor Herzl, certainly thought so, and described the idyllic relations between the Jewish state and its Arab inhabitants in his futuristic novel “Altneuland” (“Old-New-Land”).
+The founder of Zionism, Theodor Herzl, certainly thought so and described the idyllic relations between the Jewish state and its Arab inhabitants in his futuristic novel “Altneuland” (“Old-New-Land”).